-Heart failure is a chronic condition where the heart muscle fails to pump blood effectively, leading to various symptoms such as shortness of breath, fatigue, and swelling in the legs and feet.
-It can be caused by factors like heart attacks, high blood pressure, and diabetes, and is classified into four stages based on severity.
-Treatment focuses on managing symptoms and preventing further progression.
+Heart failure is a chronic condition where the heart muscle is unable to pump blood effectively, leading to symptoms such as shortness of breath, fatigue, and swelling in the legs and feet.
+It can be caused by factors like heart attacks, high blood pressure, and diabetes, and is commonly classified into stages based on severity and functional limitation.
+Treatment focuses on managing symptoms and preventing further progression

 Heart failure is a serious medical condition that affects millions of people worldwide.
 It occurs when the heart muscle is unable to pump enough blood to meet the body's demands for oxygen and nutrients.
 This can lead to a range of symptoms that can significantly impact a person's quality of life.
 In this article, we will discuss the causes, stages, and types of heart failure that are crucial for effective management and prevention.

-Heart failure, also known as congestive heart failure (CHF), is a condition in which the heart muscle becomes weakened or damaged, making it difficult for the heart to pump blood efficiently.
+Heart failure, also known as congestive heart failure (CHF), is a condition in which the heart muscle becomes weakened or damaged, making it difficult for the heart to pump blood efficiently (Heidenreich et al., 2022).
 This can cause blood to back up in the lungs, leading to shortness of breath, and can also cause fluid retention in the legs, ankles, and feet.
 Heart failure is a progressive condition that can worsen over time if not properly managed, but with early diagnosis and appropriate treatment, many people with heart failure can lead full and active lives.

 The early signs of heart failure include: